Administration

 Agent: Enables users to be scheduled in Zoom Workforce Management and view assigned schedules.

-To update a role with the applicable permissions, perform the following steps:
+To update a role with the applicable permissions, do the following:

 Navigate to the Workforce Management subsection and define the role access as desired.